#LHHMIA Shelah Marie Defends Decision To Keep Her ‘Unruly’ Retreat An Exclusive Safe Space For Black Women

 Social media broke out into some heated discourse after a recent episode of Love & Hip Hop: Miami.

-It all started after Neri, who is the wife of Drinks Champs host Noreaga expressed her concerns with her castmate Shelah Marie’s annual “Unruly Retreat.”
+It all started after Neri, who is the wife of Drinks Champs host Noreaga, expressed her concerns about her castmate Shelah Marie’s annual “Unruly Retreat.”
 Marie, who has been a longtime advocate of women’s wellness, launched the initiative through her Curvy, Curly, Conscious group as a way to create a safe space for Black women, in particular, to come together and heal over the societal struggles they often face.
 The event also teaches women how to practice self-love and well-being techniques.

 Sounds nice, right?